omasur/camp2_exercises/03_backend_developement/07_working_around_tables/03_joins/joins.md

 4. Write a query in SQL to display the first name, last name, department number and department name, for all employees for departments 8 or 4.

+  select a0.first_name, a0.last_name, a0.department_id, a1.name
+  from employees a0
+  left outer join departments a1 on a1.id=a0.department_id where a0.department_id in (8,4);

 5. Write a query in SQL to display those employees who contain a letter z to their first name and also display their last name, department, city, and state province.